In this library instruction session you will learn:

 "the formal study and discussion of works of literature, for example by judging and explaining their importance and meaning."

-Databases contain electronic versions of print reference sources, including literary criticism and biographical information.
+Databases contain electronic versions of print reference sources, including literary criticism and biographical information, as well as journal articles on literature.
 When using databases sources, look carefully for the name of the original publication, date, and other relevant citation information.
 Most databases include a citation tool, but these are computer generated and often prone to small errors in capitalization, italicization, and other issues of formatting.
 Review MLA formatting rules before using a computer-generated citation.

 Today, we focused on three databases, but there are many more literature databases to explore.
 The ones below focus on authors and literature.
 Additionally, JSTOR contains some literary criticism.